Tuesday, November 3, 2009

 Labels: TTAM Radio

-In this episode of the Keiser Report, Max Keiser and Stacy Herbert discuss the moral sink estate that is the City of London where dealers se...
+In this episode of the Keiser Report, Max Keiser and Stacy Herbert discuss exorbitant privilege that is the dollar hegemony which offer...

 Max Keiser talks to Stacy Herbert about China requests for US bonds in yuan, golden jackass' jim willie, bank holiday, eliot spitzer, Pe...